What are Israel’s Iron Dome missile defences, David’s Sling and Arrow?

 Arrow 2 is designed for the destruction of short-range and intermediate-range ballistic missiles as they fly through the upper atmosphere at about 50km above Earth.

-After the First Gulf War of 1991, Iraq fired dozens Scud missiles made in the Soviet Union into Israel.
+After the First Gulf War of 1991, Iraq fired dozens Scud missiles made in the Soviet into Israel.
 It was put into service in 2000.

 It can detect missiles up to 500km away.
 It can intercept them at a relatively short range, up to 100km away from the launch site.